Jimmie Rodgers (pop singer): Lawsuits

 The following month, Rodgers filed an $11 million lawsuit against the City of Los Angeles, claiming that the three officers had beaten him.
 The police and the L.A.
 County District Attorney rejected these claims, although the three officers (identified in the press as Michael T. Duffy, 27; Raymond V. Whisman, 29, and Ronald D. Wagner, 32) were given two-week suspensions for improper procedures in handling the case, particularly their leaving the injured Rodgers alone in his car.
 (He was later found by a worried friend.)
 Duffy had had a previous four-day suspension for using unnecessary force; he had used a blackjack on a juvenile.

 The three officers and the LA Fire and Police Protective League filed a $13 million slander suit against Rodgers for his public statements accusing them of brutality.

 Neither suit came to trial; the police slander suit was dropped, and in 1973, Rodgers elected to accept a $200,000 settlement from the Los Angeles City Council, which voted to give him the money rather than to incur the costs and risks of further court action.
 Rodgers and his supporters still believe that one or more of the police officers beat him, although other observers find the evidence inconclusive.
 In his 2010 biography Me, the Mob, and the Music, singer Tommy James wrote that Morris Levy, the Mafia-connected head of Roulette Records, had arranged the attack in response to Rodgers' repeated demands for unpaid royalties he was due by the label.
 All of Rodgers' most successful singles had been released by Roulette, which was notorious for not paying its artists for their record sales.

 In 1993, Raymond Virgil Whisman, one of the three officers who were alleged to have assaulted Rodgers, was arrested for assaulting his wife and threatening to kill her.
 The arrest occurred after sheriff's deputies stormed his house after being informed that he was holding his wife at gunpoint.
 Deputies found 11 rifles, four shotguns, and two handguns in the home.
 Whisman was charged with two counts of assault and two counts of making terroristic threats.

 Personal life

 Rodgers and his first wife, Colleen (née McClatchey), divorced in 1970; she died on May 20, 1977.
 They had two children, Michael and Michele.
-He remarried Trudy in the same year: they had two sons, Casey and Logan, and divorced in the late 1970s.
-He remarried Mary: they were still married when he died.
+He married Trudy in the same year: they had two sons, Casey and Logan, and divorced in the late 1970s.
+He married Mary: they were still married when he died.
 They had a daughter, Katrine, born in 1989.

 Rodgers suffered from spasmodic dysphonia for several years, during which period he could hardly sing.
 After a 2012 concert, he returned home for open heart surgery following a heart attack he had suffered three weeks earlier.

 Rodgers died from kidney disease on January 18, 2021, at the age of 87.